sohelaman/dockerized/README.md

 ```

 ## Todo
 - Tested only on 64 bit Linux systems.
-Testing needed in Microsoft Windows and Apple MacOS.
+Testing needed on Microsoft Windows and Apple MacOS.